Hedras Ramos

-Hedras David Ramos Velasquez (colloquially: Hedras Ramos) (born February 3, 1992 in Guatemala City, Guatemala) is a Guatemalan multi-instrumentalist, specializing in guitar.
-Throughout his career he has opened for popular bands such as Kansas, Whitecross, Die Toten Hosen, and was chosen by Axl Rose to open for Guns N' Roses on their "Chinese Democracy" show in Guatemala.
+Hedras David Ramos Velasquez (born February 3, 1992) is a Guatemalan multi-instrumentalist, specializing in guitar.

 Biography

-Music career
+Career

-Hedras began his musical career at age 6 by learning to play the drums.
+Hedras began his musical career at age six by learning to play the drums.
 It wasn't until 2005 however (at age 13) when Hedras became interested in learning guitar.
 He typically practiced 7 or more hours every day, even playing up to 12 hours a day during vacations from school.

 Entirely self-taught, Hedras pushed himself hard to master the guitar and on December 15, 2009, by the time he was 16 years old, he had composed and produced his first instrumental album New Sounds.
 Following this release was his instrumental Christmas album The Holy Gift of Shred which became available for purchase in November 2009.

-Between writing and producing albums, Hedras began to play and compete in guitar contests from different areas of the globe.
-On June 16, 2009, he won second place at the Guitar Idol competition (a worldwide event held in London, UK in which undiscovered guitarists compete online for a chance to play at the London International Music Show).
-On September 18, 2010 Hedras won second place at another worldwide event held in Bucharest, Romania called the Ziua Chitarelor.

-In 2011 he released his third instrumental album Atoms And Space, which featured solos and guest performances by artists like Jennifer Batten (former guitarist for Michael Jackson), Andy James (guitarist), Billy Ashbaugh (former drummer for Greg Howe, 'N Sync, Justin Timberlake, Britney Spears and Pat Benatar), Muris Varajic (keyboard) and Sergey Boykov (keyboard).

-In 2011, after guitarist Richie Faulkner left the project to join Judas Priest, Hedras agreed to take on all guitar work for Sir Christopher Lee's heavy metal album Charlemagne: The Omens of Death (2013).

-In 2016 Hedras played with guitarist Paul Gilbert in Guatemala city.
-Through his career Hedras has performed with many recognized guitar heroes including Kiko Loureiro, Michael Lee Firkins and many more.
+In 2016, Hedras played with guitarist Paul Gilbert in Guatemala city.

-In 2017 Hedras released his latest album "The Impressionist", where he incorporated 8 string guitar to his fusion style of Progressive Metal with Jazz and Classical Influences.

-After moving to Los Angeles CA, In 2018 Hedras started giving many guitar clinics at prestigious Music School "Musicians Institute" which led to his participation at the Big Mama Jamathon where he performed with guitar legend Steve Vai.
+After moving to Los Angeles CA, In 2018 Hedras started giving many guitar clinics at prestigious Music School "Musicians Institute" which led to his participation at the Big Mama Jamathon where he performed with Steve Vai.

+Hedras also opened a show for Guns N' Roses in Guatemala during their "Chinese Democracy" tour.